Microsoft Dynamics GP Business Intelligence

 - 5Mobile dashboard access

-Microsoft Dynamics GP pricing starts at $75/user/mo with a typical total cost of $40K–$200K.
-The business intelligence module is rated moderate — a solid capability that covers most requirements.
+Microsoft Dynamics GP starts at $75/user/mo with a typical total cost of $40K–$200K and a 3–6 months implementation.

-View full Microsoft Dynamics GP pricing breakdown →Microsoft Dynamics GP — Pros & Cons
+Full Microsoft Dynamics GP pricing breakdown →Microsoft Dynamics GP implementation partners

 Business Intelligence FAQ